AmaranthYan/RayTracing/README.md

 ### Renderer TODO
 *  optimized random functions
-The original method to generate random vectors in 3D space has about 50 percent
+The original random 3D vector generation in the books adopted a loop and retry strategy, a loop-free method has been put in place to replace it.
 *  expendable threaded rendering and fixed-size thread buffer memory
+A CPU worker thread pool designed for pixel-level rendering jobs that is scalable to maximize CPU core usage, with fixed yet adjustable memory consumption.
-*  simple obj model loading and triangle mesh support
+*  simple model loading and triangle mesh support

-TODO:THIS IS WIP
+A simple OBJ model file parser that supports limited OBJ data formats including vertices, normals and texture coordinates.